MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/docs/installation.rst

 	git clone copied link

 This will clone the repository into your pc and you will be able to access all the required files.
-Don't forget you can naviagate through the file explorer to view these files (if you are using windows, look for the linux folder with the penguin).
+Don't forget you can navigate through the file explorer to view these files (if you are using windows, look for the linux folder with the penguin).

 If this method doesn't work, see the alternative method below.